Ruqayya82/Ruqayya82/README.md

 - 👋 Hi, I’m @Ruqayya82
 - 👀 I’m interested in Software Development and Data Science
-- 🌱 I’m currently learning Data Structures and Algorithms
+- 🌱 I’m currently learning about Database Systems and Web Design.
 - 💞️ I’m looking to collaborate on open-source projects, web development, and data-driven applications, especially those involving front-end design, back-end integration, or data analysis.
 I’m also eager to work on team-based projects that include problem-solving and coding challenges.